keboola/developers-docs/extend/docker/quick-start.md

 ---

 This tutorial guides you through the process of creating a simple Docker Application in PHP.
-The application logic is trivial: it takes a table with numbers as an input, and creates another table with an extra column containing those numbers multiplied by two.
+As in the [Custom Science Quick Start](/extend/custom-science/quick-start/), the application logic is trivial: it takes a table with numbers as an input, and creates another table with an extra column containing those numbers multiplied by two.
 A test in KBC is included.

 ## Before You Start